-Salmon is excellent for dogs and a wonderful way to add protein to their diets.
+Salmon is excellent for dogs and a wonderful way to add protein to a K9 diet.
 Of course, you’ll want to ensure it’s well cooked and the bones have been completely removed.
-There are lots of fish that can be fed to dogs with great benefits including reducing inflammation and helping with arthritis and allergies.
-Salmon is probably one type of fish that most people think first when it comes to health benefits.
+There are many types of fish that can be fed to dogs with great benefits including reducing inflammation and helping with arthritis and allergies.
+Salmon is probably one type of fish that most people think of first when it comes to health benefits.

-Salmon is a lean fish that if full of Omega-3 fatty acids, which is wonderful for a long lasting healthy brain.
-Giving this fish to developing puppies or older dogs has many advantages.
+Salmon is a lean fish that is full of Omega-3 fatty acids, which is wonderful for a long lasting healthy brain.
+Therefore, giving this fish to developing puppies or even older dogs may have many advantages.
 Older dogs will benefit from two servings a week.
-It will help with brain health, regulate their immune systems and reduce inflammation, helping with joint stiffness caused by arthritis.
+It will promote brain health, regulate their immune systems and reduce inflammation, helping with joint stiffness caused by arthritis.

 Can I Give My Dog Salmon?
 Answer: Yes, But Be Careful

-If you want to give your dog salmon you need to ensure its cooked well.
-Salmon is full of flukes; these evil parasites can cause nausea, vomiting, diarrhea and even death to dogs.
+If you want to give your dog salmon you need to ensure it is cooked well.
+Salmon is full of flukes; these evil parasites can cause nausea, vomiting, diarrhea and even death for dogs.

-If you’re nervous about cooking the salmon and knowing when it’s cooked, you can choose a tinned variety.
+If you are nervous about cooking salmon and you’re unsure when it is fully cooked, you can choose a tinned variety.
 Make sure you choose salmon in spring water and don’t go for the brine or oil varieties.
 The advantage with tinned salmon is that your dog can eat the bones.

-When cooking the salmon always ensure bones are removed and the salmon is well cooked, killing off any parasites.
+When preparing the salmon always ensure bones are removed and the salmon is well cooked, killing off any harmful parasites.

 Salmon is a great treat a few times a week mixed in with your dog’s everyday kibble.
-Dogs love the smell of salmon, making it a great choice for a special treat.
+Dogs love the smell of salmon, making it a great choice for a special and healthy treat.

-The advantage is that salmon is full of Omega 3 fatty acids which help with the immune system and inflammation.
-Elderly dogs will benefit greatly, especially if they’re suffering with arthritis.
-Salmon can reduce the inflammation and help with the joint mobility.
+The biggest advantage is that salmon is full of Omega 3 fatty acids which are known to help with the immune system and inflammation.
+Elderly dogs will benefit greatly, especially if they’re suffering from arthritis.
+Salmon can reduce the inflammation and help with joint mobility.

-Growing puppies will also benefit from eating salmon once or twice a week as it contributes to good brain health, just what a puppy needs during these developing years.
+Growing puppies will also benefit from eating salmon once or twice a week as it contributes to good brain health, just what a puppy needs during the important developing years.

-Use a little bit of olive oil or vegetable oil when cooking the salmon.
-The oil along with the natural oils of the salmon will give your dog a healthy skin and coat, making it an ideal choice for dogs with skin irritations.
+Use a little bit of virgin olive oil or quality vegetable oil when cooking salmon.
+That and the natural oils of the fish will help your dog maintain healthy skin and coat, making it an ideal choice for dogs with skin irritations.

-Always ensure you cook the salmon well, overdone is better than raw as you don’t want your dog to get sick from unwanted parasites.
+I can’t stress enough to always cook the salmon well, overdone is better than raw, as you don’t want your dog to get sick from unwanted parasites.

-Other great fish choices include sardines and tuna, both of which are full of Omega 3 fatty acids and are great alternatives to the boring kibble your dog eats day after day.
+Other great fish choices besides salmon include sardines and tuna, both of which are also full of Omega 3 fatty acids and are great alternatives to the boring kibble your dog eats day after day.

 What to Do If You’re Dog Eats Raw Salmon

-If you drop a small piece of salmon on the floor by mistake and you dog eats it before you can stop him, you probably have nothing to worry about.
-Raw salmon is filled with parasites that can cause a variety of symptoms, but a small piece should have no adverse effects.
+If you drop a small piece of salmon on the floor by mistake and your dog eats it before you can stop him, you probably have nothing to worry about.
+Though raw salmon could be filled with parasites that can cause a variety of bad symptoms, a small piece is unlikely to have adverse effects.

-If your dog eats a large piece of raw salmon you will want to monitor him closely and watch for vomiting or diarrhea.
+If your dog eats a large piece of raw salmon you will want to monitor them closely and watch for vomiting or diarrhea.
 Keep fresh water close by and encourage your dog to drink.
-Severe vomiting or diarrhea can lead to dehydration, which you want to avoid at all costs.
+Severe vomiting or diarrhea, while part of the natural recovery process, can lead to dehydration, which you want to avoid at all costs.

 Do All Dogs Like Salmon?

-Dogs are like people when it comes to food, some will eat anything and everything, while others are particular and will not touch certain foods.
-Of course this could be a result of being spoilt, but in general dogs do know what’s bad for them and often will steer clear of these things.
+Dogs are like people when it comes to food.
+Some will eat anything and everything, while others are particular and will not touch certain foods.
+Of course, this could be a result of being spoilt, but dogs can sometimes sense what’s bad for them and often will steer clear of these things.

-The best is to offer your dog a little bit of left over salmon after a meal to see if they eat it, if your dog devours it, you know it’s an option to add to his food a couple of times a week.
+It is best to offer your dog a little bit of left over salmon after a meal to see if they eat it.
+If your dog devours it, you know it’s an option to add to their food a couple of times a week.

-Most dogs will enjoy the change that fish has to offer and that is why cat treats are often suggested for dogs.
+Most dogs will enjoy the change of pace that fish has to offer and that is why cat treats are sometimes suggested for dogs.
 Salmon flavored cat biscuits are often a wonderful treat for your pet, especially during training.
 They have a strong smell and are completely harmless.